harishgorla5/cab-booking/README.txt

 this time , i am tesing pol scm , this job need to be execute cst tie zone at 14:4

+this time , i am tesing pol scm , this job need to be execute utc tie zone at 5:40 - 15-07-2025

-this time , i am tesing pol scm , this job need to be execute utc tie zone at 5:44 - 15-07-2025
+this time , i am tesing pol scm , this job need to be execute utc tie zone at 5:42 - 15-07-2025